lumeland/blog/posts/lume-1.15.0-release-notes.md

 ---
 title: Lume 1.15.0 - Release notes
-date: 2023-01-05T17:38:42.550Z
+date: 2023-01-09
 draft: true
 ---

 Happy new year, Lumers!

-2022 was a great year: Lume reached to 1000 stars in GitHub and it becomes one of the most popular frameworks to build websites in the [Deno's third party modules repository](https://deno.land/x).
-Many of you have collaborated in form of pull requests, promoting Lume in your blogs and social networks or [sponsoring me](https://github.com/sponsors/oscarotero/) for my work on Lume.
+2022 was a great year for Lume, it reached to 1000 stars in GitHub and many of you have collaborated in form of pull requests, promoting Lume in your blogs and social networks or [sponsoring me](https://github.com/sponsors/oscarotero/) for my work on Lume.
 I want to thank you and promise to keep working hard to make Lume even better.

 🔥🔥🔥🔥🔥🔥🔥🔥🔥